ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This specification defines semantics for each claim.
 It does not require any particular level of security in the implementation of the claims or even the attester itself.
-Such specification is far beyond the scope of this document which is about a message format not an implementation.
+Such specification is far beyond the scope of this document which is about a message format not the security level of an implementation.

 The receiver of an EAT comes to know the trustworthiness of the claims in it by understanding the implementation made by the attester vendor and/or understanding the checks and processing performed by the verifier.

 For example, this document says that a UEID is permanent and that it must not change, but it doesn't say what degree of attack to change it must be defended.

-The degree of security will vary from use case to use case as EAT.
+The degree of security will vary from use case to use case.
 In some cases the receiver may only need to know something of the implementation such as that it was implemented in a TEE.
-In other cases the receiver may require the attester be certified.
+In other cases the receiver may require the attester be certified by a particular certification program.
-Or perhaps, the receiver is content with very little security.
+Or perhaps the receiver is content with very little security.

 ## Key Provisioning